tanboonjoon/main/docs/UserGuide.md

 Deadline: `add TASKNAME [e/END_DATE] [t/TAG]...`
 Event: `add TASKNAME [s/START_DATE] [e/END_DATE] [t/TAG]...`

-> Persons can have any number of tags (including 0)
+> Tasks can have any number of tags (including 0)
+> Date format is [DDMMYY] [HHMM] (24 Hour format)
+> If no date is specified, it is taken as today/tomorrow by default (depending on whether the time has passed at present today)
+> If no time is specified, it is taken as whole day (start 0000, end 2359) by default

+#### Blocking out time: `block`
+Blocks out time for a potential event, or to indicate unavailability to others
+Format: `block s/START_DATE e/END_DATE`

+> Blocked out time is only blocked, cannot be tagged, cannot be named
 > Date format is [DDMMYY] [HHMM] (24 Hour format)
 > If no date is specified, it is taken as today/tomorrow by default (depending on whether the time has passed at present today)